 SUZHOU, China, Aug.
 15, 2018 — Sick of forgetting your password?
-Researchers from Xi’an Jiaotong-Liverpool University have found a simple but effective solution, using an icon-based password system that plays on human’s natural ability to tell stories.
+Researchers from Xi’an Jiaotong-Liverpool University have found a simple but effective solution, using an icon-based password system that plays on a human’s natural ability to tell stories.

 Developed by Dr Hai-Ning Liang, Dr Charles Fleming and Ilesanmi Olade, the system – coined SemanticLock – relies on users to create their own unique story with predetermined icons to make a password.